-A few years ago, longtime Cub Scout training experts Matt Markham and Jessi King-Markham found that volunteers who willingly attended Basic Adult Leader Outdoor Orientation to learn to take their Cub Scouts camping often balked at signing up for a second and separate training, what was then called Outdoor Leader Skills for Webelos Leaders (often referred to as “OWLS”).
+Many years ago, longtime Cub Scout training experts Matt Markham and Jessi King-Markham found that volunteers who willingly attended Basic Adult Leader Outdoor Orientation to learn to take their Cub Scouts camping often balked at signing up for a second and separate training, what used to be called Outdoor Leader Skills for Webelos Leaders (often referred to as “OWLS”).

 That hybrid is still the official approach.
-The BALOO syllabus covers what Cub and Webelos Scout leaders need to know.
+BALOO covers what Cub and Webelos Scout leaders need to know to host a safe and fun pack camping event.
 And it does so in a single 30-hour weekend — all day Saturday and Sunday morning, for example.

 What the weekend covers

-Cub Scouting has changed significantly in the past few years, most notably with the introduction of a new advancement program in 2015.
-That meant significant changes to the syllabuses, especially on the Webelos side.
-OWLS was built around the old advancement program.
+Cub Scouting has changed significantly over the years, including the introduction of a new advancement program in 2015.
+That meant significant changes to BALOO, especially on the Webelos side.

 What’s more, Markham says, is that Cub Scout camping has evolved with the advent of activities like geocaching.

 “There’s a whole lot of people that want to do it that have no idea how, and there wasn’t really a way to teach them,” he says.
 “Now there’s actually a course that captures some of those outdoor activities and methods.”

 Those activities and methods help explain why the course is delivered over 30 hours.